 Hat or Cap

-We’ll arrange a shuttle to pick you up at your hotel to transport you to a nearby dock where our boat will be waiting for you with a continental breakfast.
+We’ll arrange a shuttle to pick you up at your hotel to transport you to where our boat will be waiting with a continental breakfast.
 Details and time of pick-up to be confirmed when you make your reservation.
-The price per person from Cancun or Playa del Carmen is $180 usd.Reserve Your Whale Shark Adventure Now!
+The price per person from Cancun is $150 usd plus tax and the price from Playa del Carmen is $180 usd plus tax.

 The Whale Shark Study project in the Mexican Atlantic Ocean or “Domino Project” is a multidisciplinary and inter nation, with participation of environmental authorities, scientists, researchers, and tourist service operators in the local communities of Isla Mujeres, Holbox, and Chiquila.